 Under the town charter, a town manager is required to move into Lenox within 12 months of the appointment; other provisions govern secondary contract details.

 Roche said the Select Board has compared what Bartha is seeking to former Town Manager Gregory Federspiel's package and is keeping the agreement within those parameters.
-The contract will become a public document once it's signed by both sides.

 At Municipal Resources Inc., the Meredith, N.H., firm hired to coordinate the search and help negotiate the contract, company President Donald Jutton agreed on Monday that "we don't see anything that's a deal killer, and we hope to conclude the contract by week's end."